-You can do this by completing an English language test with an organisation like OET, which specialises in English language testing for healthcare professionals.
-OET tests are written to reflect real workplace tasks and include relevant language skills.
-You can even check out their free sample tests to get an idea of what your test might look like.
+You can do this by completing an English language test.
+Several organisations even specialise in English language testing for healthcare professionals.
+Typically, these tests are written to reflect real workplace tasks and include relevant language skills.

 While these are the general requirements you’ll need to meet, individual education providers will likely have additional or unique stipulations.
-For example, at TAFE Queensland, nursing students must be vaccinated against a range of vaccine-preventable diseases in order to begin their Vocational Placement.
+For example, many institutions require nursing students to be vaccinated against a range of vaccine-preventable diseases in order to begin any practical placements.

-dditionally, certain universities require applicants to have completed prerequisite subjects like mathematics and certain sciences.
-With this in mind, be sure to visit each institution’s website to check the prerequisites for their nursing programs.
+Additionally, certain universities require applicants to have completed prerequisite subjects like mathematics and certain sciences.
+Be sure to visit each institution’s website to check the prerequisites for their nursing programs.

 Why you should study nursing in Australia

-Additionally, healthcare and social assistance is Australia’s biggest employing industry, employing over 1.7 million people.
-This number is anticipated to rise to 1.9 million by 2024.
+Health Care and Social Assistance is Australia’s biggest employing industry, employing over 1.8 million people as of 2021.
+This number is anticipated to exceed 2 million by 2025.
 Australia is also home to an ageing population; by the year 2040, it is estimated that 20 per cent of Australians will be over the age of 65 and 1.2 million of the nation’s residents will be over the age of 85.
 As more people enter retirement and reach old age, the demand for nurses in Australia is expected to remain consistently high.
 So, if you decide to work in Australia after your studies, you’ll reap the benefits of diverse employment opportunities and job security.

 Where can you study nursing in Australia?